 Ivor Waters (1907-1992) was an assiduous local historian as well as a poet, and in the first year of the Society’s existence he produced several publications on its behalf, including “Chepstow Lords and Commons” and “A Chepstow and Tintern Anthology”.
 Most were illustrated by Thomas Birbeck, who also drew the Society’s logo of Marten’s Tower at the castle, still used today.

-Between the 1950s and 1970s, the Society produced over 40 pamphlets covering different aspects of the history and character of Chepstow and the surrounding area.
-Most were written by Ivor Waters, and some were collected into hardback book anthologies, including “The Town of Chepstow”, “Chepstow Notebook” and “Chepstow Miscellany”.
+Between the 1950s and 1970s, the Society produced over 40 booklets covering different aspects of the history and character of Chepstow and the surrounding area.
+Most were written by Ivor Waters, and some were collected into hardback anthologies, including “The Town of Chepstow”, “Chepstow Notebook” and “Chepstow Miscellany”.
 Highly regarded by local historians and now out of print, many are now collectors’ items.